solarwinds/appoptics-apm-node/CONTRIBUTING.md

 ### Running the basic test suite

 In order to run the full test suite various databases are required so that instrumentation for the database drivers can be tested.
-The test environment is created by first executing the bash command `source env.sh bash-testing` and then executing `docker-compose up -d`.
+The test environment is created by first executing the bash command `source env.sh bash` and then executing `docker-compose up -d`.
+This two steps will set environment variables and bring up docker containers that provide services (mostly databases) needed by the test suite.

 beta note: `docker-compose.yml` references docker via `../oboe-test/` that are not available yet.
 The `java-collector` and `scribe-collector` containers will not be found.

 With that in place, the full suite of tests can be run using `npm test`.
-It is also possible to run subsets of the tests by directly invoking gulp, e.g., `./node_modules/gulp/bin/gulp.js test:unit` to run only the unit tests or `./node_modules/gulp/bin/gulp.js test:probes` to run just the probes.
-More useful is the ability to test only one probe, `./node_modules/gulp/bin/gulp.js test:probe:mysql`.
+It is also possible to run subsets of the tests by directly invoking gulp, e.g., `gulp test:unit` to run only the unit tests or `gulp test:probes` to run just the probes.
+More useful is the ability to test only one probe, `gulp test:probe:mysql`.
+N.B. `gulp` is directly referenceable because `./node_modules/.bin` was added to `PATH` by `source env.sh bash`.

 There is also a `main` container created that can be used as a clean-room environment for testing.
 So if we have put the `appoptics-apm-node` code in the `ao` directory (because it is short and concise) docker will create the container `ao_main_1` as a default name.
 To use that, presuming the `docker-compose up -d` command has already been executed: